pascal-felique/NNCV/README.md

 - **03. Evaluation of Efficiency on Validation Dataset.xlsx**:

 This is an Excel sheet with the efficiency measurements for the different trained models.

+### Training loss and validation graphs

+- **graphs/**:

+This folder contains training loss and validation graphs that were captured from the Weights & Biases platform.